We’re all for solo travel, and we encourage everyone to try it at least once, especially women (warning: it’s addictive!).

 Travel buddies can make a trip better through shared experiences, making some parts of that solo trip all the more memorable.

-Many of our members look for opportunities to meet people when traveling, but in this article we will explore ways in which you can make friends for travel before going on a trip, maybe even planning a trip together before departure.
+You can look for opportunities to meet people when traveling, but in this article we will explore ways in which you can make friends for travel before going on a trip, maybe even planning a trip together before departure.

 Find your ideal travel buddy with the help of our tips.